How Many Zeros In 1 Crore

 Q: How many zeros are there in 1 crore?
 A: There are seven zeros in 1 crore.
 1 crore is equal to 10,000,000 (ten million).

 Q: Is a crore the same as a billion?
 A: No, a crore is not the same as a billion.
 A crore is equal to ten million (10,000,000), while a billion is equal to one thousand million (1,000,000,000).
-Therefore, a billion is one hundred times larger than a crore.
+Which means, a billion is one hundred times larger than a crore.

 Q: Where is the term "crore" commonly used?
 A: The term "crore" is commonly used in India, Pakistan, Bangladesh, and Nepal to express large numbers, particularly in financial and economic contexts.